 - Passport and Visa

-- The labour card/ identity card (translated in English and countersigned by the consulate) if the person is employed in the Middle East Salary certificate (in English) specifying name, date of joining, designation and salary details.
+- The labor card/ identity card (translated in English and countersigned by the consulate) if the person is employed in the Middle East Salary certificate (in English) specifying name, date of joining, designation and salary details

 - Bank Statements for the last six months

 - Original title deeds tracing the title of the property for at least a period of last 13 years